 St. Clements has been a Eucharistic Shrine since 1945 and in 2009 made Eucharistic adoration available 24/7.
 The church itself is a stone Gothic structure with detached towers and stained glass windows.
 Angels, copied from Fra Angelico, flank each side of the exposition throne in the reredos against the back wall of the sanctuary.

-The 350 acre shrine offers many statues, candle shrines and groves dedicated to the saints and a daily blessing with a relic of St. Faustina at 3pm.
+The 375 acre shrine offers many statues, candle shrines and groves dedicated to the saints and a daily blessing with a relic of St. Faustina at 3pm.
 The shrine itself has 36 stained glass windows, stations of the cross imported from Spain, and above the altar is the image of Divine Mercy.
 To each side of the image are statues of the Apostles that were hand carved in Italy and there is a side chapel dedicated to Saint Faustina.
 There is a relic of Pope St. John Paul II that is displayed next to the glass case that contains rosary he took from the statue of Our Lady of Fatima where he placed the bullet from his assassination attempt There are several outdoor shrines located on the property.

 The National Shrine of the Cross in the Woods is home to Our Lady of the Highways, patroness of the pilgrims and travelers that visit the Shrine.
 The statue is located on the lower grounds of the Shrine (it previously in the front yard near the highway).
 There are also Shrines to St. Peregrine, St. Kateri, The Holy Family, St. Francis of Assisi and a memorial to Father Michael McGivney.
 One of the focal points of the Shrine is a 55 foot, 7 ton crucifix.

 Our Lady of the Woods Shrine, Mio, MI